 Blessed are those who mourn

-It’s very normal to feel sadness and great agony when we do what is contrary to our natural desires, for we are dying to self.
+It’s very normal to mourn and even to feel great agony when we do what is contrary to our natural desires, for we are dying to self.
 This is what unites us to Jesus in His prayer of agony in the Garden of Gethsemane.
 We experience that same agony when we fight to overcome our worldly desires, our logic and our instinct for self-protection.
 Go ahead and weep, complain to God, and feel the pain of letting go of the desire for an easier life, because “Blessed are those who mourn, for they will be comforted” (Matt.
 5:4).

 This is the same comfort Jesus received in Gethsemane.
 It gave Him the strength to look beyond the cross and trust in the resurrection.
 Hebrews 12:2 says: “Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross….”